-Complete list of Amazon Prime Day 2023 Tech Deals
+Amazon Prime Day 2023's best tech deals

 It’s Prime Day 2023 and Amazon has the floor.

-Here’s a roundup of all the hot deals:
+Here’s a roundup of all the hot deals we’ve found so far:

 Amazon Devices: